songwenxiao/DataAnalysisWithPython/final/README.md

 Input: 	State name for short

 Output: One bar plot and one line plot.
+Two csv file.
 The bar plot shows the unemployment rate of the input state from 2007 to 2016.
 	The line plot shows the supporting rate of two partys during the last three elections of the input state.
+[Analysis03_result01](https://github.com/songwenxiao/DataAnalysisWithPython/blob/master/final/Analysis/Analysis03/Analysis03_result01), [Analysis04_result02](https://github.com/songwenxiao/DataAnalysisWithPython/blob/master/final/Analysis/Analysis03/Analysis03_result02)

 Description: This Analysis is trying to check whether their is a direct relation between the unemployment rate and the supporting rate 			of this two party.